Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Introduction

 \subsection{Contributions}

-In this paper, we analyze the spectrum slicing problem for downlink transmissions of eMBB and URLLC traffic.
-The resources available follow the 5G NR standard, assuming that the time coherence of the channels lasts enough to include an entire time-slot.
-The eMBB service aims to maximize the throughput while not having a latency requirement.
-On the contrary, the URLLC service demands mission-critical, reliable communication, where a hard latency constraint must be fulfilled.
-We aim to guarantee a reliable URLLC transmission while assuring a minimum spectral efficiency transmission toward the eMBB user.
-Considering the intermittent nature of URLLC and the stringent latency constraints, the estimation of CSI is infeasible, while possible for the eMBB device.
-Hence, we assume the knowledge of the statistical CSI of the URLLC user, while the instantaneous CSI for the eMBB user is available at the BS.
-In this setting, we investigate the minimization of power for the eMBB-URLLC spectrum slicing problem for both the NOMA and OMA downlink paradigms.
-Then, the comparison is made seeking the approach that leads to the lowest power consumption.
+In this paper, we analyze the problem of slicing the spectrum for eMBB and URLLC traffics in the \emph{downlink} direction of a NOMA system and compare the performance with a more traditional approach based o orthogonal multiplexing. \mm{Our research addresses a simplified scenario with two users only; considering the inherent complexity of the problem, the goal of this paper is to outline the most important relationships between the two types of traffic.
+In an effort of abstraction, this setting, although simple, preserves all the most significant factors that affect the problem of coexistence of the eMBB and URLLC traffics in the downlink of a NOMA system.}

-Here, we do not analyze explicitly the puncturing method, being an orthogonal transmission.
-Thus, using puncturing can be modeled as the OMA transmission depicted in the remainder of the paper.
-Moreover, to guarantee the performance required by the eMBB transmission, some protection mechanisms on the punctured resources must be performed, e.g., erasure~\cite{Popovski2018}, or packet-level codes~\cite{Chiarotti21}.
-These protection methods employ more power than strictly needed to add redundancy to the punctured data stream.
-However, this is clearly not an optimal approach for our setting, considering that we are interested in saving power by guaranteeing the traffic requirements.
-Therefore, we focus on OMA and NOMA allocation process, remarking that the same approach can be extended for puncturing.
+\mm{The eMBB service aims to maximize its throughput without any latency requirements; on the contrary, the URLLC service demands mission-critical, reliable communication with a hard latency constraint.
+Considering the intermittent nature and the stringent latency constraints, the estimation of the instantaneous CSI is infeasible for URLLC packets, and we assume to possess only the knowledge of statistical CSI.
+Accordingly, the performance of the URLLC user is expressed in terms of its \emph{outage probability}, which depends on the number of resources selected, the spectral efficiency of the transmission, and the mean signal-to-noise ratio at the receiver.
+On the other hand, the instantaneous CSI for the eMBB user is available, and its performance is expressed in terms of achievable rate.}